USEPA/USEEIO_API/doc/data_format.md

 ## Data formats

-The data required for USEEIO models are matrix files and metadata files.
+The data required for serving USEEIO models via the USEEIO API are matrix files and metadata files.

 ### Matrix Files
-The web-service of the USEEIO API uses matrices and meta-information that are exported from an `iomb` model.
-The series of matrices include Data matrices and Data quality matrices.
+The web service of the USEEIO API uses matrices and meta-information that are exported from an `iomb` model.

+ The series of matrices
+include Data matrices and Data quality matrices.

 #### Data matrices